Equine Friends Program

 The Equine Friends Program is a unique opportunity for a small group of children ages 9 to 13who are on the autism spectrum to develop skills to cope, relate, function, and grow.

-The program provides Equine-Assisted Psychotherapy (EAGALA model), which is a form of experiential therapy involving interactions between horses and people.
+The program provides Equine-Assisted Psychotherapy, which is a form of experiential therapy involving interactions between horses and people.
 Horses can create a rich sensory learning environment and a safe space in which participants can develop a non-judgemental relationship.
 This special relationship encourages learning to be bridged into other situations and interactions with people in their lives.

 Through a variety of engaging, hands-on group activities, participants will have opportunities to work on: